Student Code of Conduct

 - ACM Code of Ethics and Professional Conduct

-The Code will be administered and maintained by the Penn Engineering’s Research and Academic Services office, in consultation with the Undergraduate and Graduate Affairs Committees, and in close collaboration with the University’s Office of Student Conduct.
+The Code will be administered and maintained by Penn Engineering’s Research and Academic Services office, in consultation with the Undergraduate and Graduate Affairs Committees, and in close collaboration with the University’s Office of Student Conduct.
 If a student fails to adhere to the Code, the student may be referred to the University’s Office of Student Conduct for adjudication.

 - Lying to prospective employers, either directly through oral or written statements or indirectly through misrepresentation of background in resume;